CSCaparas/RGB-to-TIR/README.md

 Code used to create pix2pix-based machine learning model for RGB to thermal image translation.
 Also includes some of the dataset and results from our trained model.

+The intention of building this model was to test the potential of monitoring plant health using predicted thermal data from RGB images

 Model:

   Training set size: 2137